-Hargrove and Hoffman worked with the design committee to smooth the domain borders, eliminate “islands,” and merge or subdivide eco-regions to make domains of manageable size.
-They came up with 20 domains with borders that mostly hew true to the original statistical cluster map.
+Hargrove and Hoffman worked with the design committee to smooth the Domain borders, eliminate “islands,” and merge or subdivide eco-regions to make Domains of manageable size.
+They came up with 20 Domains with borders that mostly hew true to the original statistical cluster map.
 “If we were doing it again today we might use another method, but the results probably wouldn’t be very different,” Schimel says.
 The number 20 almost certainly wouldn’t budge much, he noted.
 The design committee and the Oak Ridge team considered maps with between 10 and 200 regions.
 “More is always better,” Schimel says.
-But more costs more, too, and the NEON Project has to stay within budget and human resource limits.
+But more costs more, too, and the NEON program has to stay within budget and human resource limits.
 “Going beyond 20, the gain in information with each additional site slows down,” Schimel says.
-A network with 20 domains hits a sweet spot in the tradeoff between the cost of creating more domains and infrastructure and the amount of useful information the network can collect.
+A network with 20 Domains hits a sweet spot in the tradeoff between the cost of creating more Domains and infrastructure and the amount of useful information the network can collect.
 “It’s a number that has scientific support,” Schimel says.

 Choosing Sites: a collaboration across the scientific community